Jean-Baptiste Bouvier: Life

 Bouvier was born at Saint-Charles-la-Forêt, Mayenne.

 Having received merely an elementary education, he learned his father's trade of carpentry, but he gave his spare time to the study of the classics under the direction of the parish priest.
 In 1805 he entered the seminary of Angers, where he made rapid progress.
 He was ordained priest in 1808 and appointed professor of philosophy at the College of Château-Gontier.
 In 1811 he was transferred to the seminary of Le Mans, where he taught philosophy and moral theology.
 In 1819 he was made superior of that institution and vicar-general of the diocese, a position which he held until 1834, when he was raised to the episcopal see of Le Mans.

-Bouvier was a confidant of Saint Mother Theodore Guerin, who left his diocese in 1840 to go to Indiana and begin the Sisters of Providence of Saint Mary-of-the-Woods.
+Bouvier was a confidant of Théodore Guérin, who left his diocese in 1840 to go to Indiana and begin the Sisters of Providence of Saint Mary-of-the-Woods.
 The two corresponded by letter frequently until his death.

-During his episcopate Dom Gueranger revived the Benedictine Order with his foundation at Solesmes.
+During his episcopate, Prosper Guéranger revived the Benedictine Order with his foundation at Solesmes.